KFrimps/KFrimps/README.md

 I am a BSc.
 Civil Engineering Graduate who is currrently exploring the application of Artificial Intelligence (AI) and Machine learning in Transportation Engineering.
 I am enthusiastic of the good impact autonomous vehicles (AVs) will have on the future of our transportation systems, by increasing safety, and reducing conjestion and travel time.
 </h3>

-I am passionate about implementing AI and machine learning: computer vision and any other packages, in creating a transportation environment for AVs.
+I am passionate about implementing AI and machine learning: computer vision and any other packages, in creating a coping transportation environment for AVs and exploring the implications of AVs on transportation.

 >🫂I am open to guidance as I embark on this journey.